AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 NOTE

-You can’t use your declarations page as proof of insurance if you get pulled over; rather, use your insurance ID card, which can be physical or digital.
+You can’t use your declarations page as proof of insurance during a traffic stop.
+Use your insurance ID card instead—either digital or printed.

 • Coverage forms